joakimgrr/tweetserver/README.md

 4. Run "npm start"
 5. Access timeline from http://localhost:8080

+## Configure CORS
+Enable CORS in config (shown in example config file).

+If you want to limit IP-addresses that get CORS headers you can add a array of IP's that get them.

 ## Example config file
 Create a "config.js" file to project root